Speaking to a healthcare professional about your psychological health can be intimidating, triggering, and overwhelming.

 So, our final tip for effective therapy sessions is to express your true feelings about how the work is going.
 Providing this kind of feedback is crucial to making the most of your treatment, whatever that means for you.

-Therapy With Mission Connection
+Start Therapy With Mission Connection